loprikas/Semantic_Web/README.md

 # Directories

+## notebook and references

+Here you can find a jupyter notebook explaining the whole process and the images that are referenced within the notebook.

 ## ontologies

 contains the different stages of the ontology, which I finetuned in the process.
 The first versions came up in the seminars, the later versions I wrote while writing the URI definitions in the transformation script.